AltschulerWu-Lab/CLIPn/demo/README.md

 # CLIP<sup>n</sup> Integration Notebook

-This Jupyter Notebook demonstrates how to apply CLIP<sup>n</sup>to integrate heterogeneous high-content screening (HCS) datasets.
-The notebook guides users through a complete workflow that includes:
+This repository contains the Jupyter Notebook `CLIPn_integration.ipynb`, which demonstrates how to use CLIP<sup>n</sup>—a contrastive deep-learning framework—to integrate heterogeneous high-content screening (HCS) datasets.

+## Notebook Workflow

-## 1. Data Loading and Preprocessing
+- **Data Loading and Preprocessing:**
--  Import multiple HCS datasets along with their metadata.
--  Preprocess high-dimensional phenotypic profiles to prepare them for integration.
+  The notebook loads multiple HCS datasets along with their metadata and performs the preprocessing steps as implemented in the code to prepare the phenotypic profiles for integration.

-## 2. CLIP<sup>n</sup> Model Application
+- **CLIP<sup>n</sup> Model Application:**
--  Transform dataset-specific profiles into a shared latent space using individual encoders for each dataset.
--  Leverage overlapping reference compound categories and perform cross-dataset contrastive learning, rather than aligning datasets pairwise.
+  The notebook applies the CLIP<sup>n</sup> model to transform dataset-specific profiles into a unified latent space.
+It leverages overlapping reference compound categories to perform cross-dataset contrastive learning.

-## 3. Visualization and Evaluation
--  Use dimensionality reduction techniques (e.g., UMAP) to visualize the integrated latent space.
+- **Visualization and Evaluation:**
-- Assess the quality of integration with quantitative metrics such as total variation distance and F1 scores to ensure that samples from the same drug categories are properly aligned across datasets.
+  The integrated latent space is visualized using dimensionality reduction (e.g., UMAP).
+Evaluation metrics such as total variation distance and F1 scores are calculated to assess the quality of the integration.

-## 4. Transitive Predictions
+- **Transitive Predictions:**
-- Map uncharacterized compounds into the unified latent space.
+  The notebook demonstrates how to map uncharacterized compounds into the unified latent space and predict their functions based on the proximity to known reference compounds.
-- Make transitive predictions of compound function by comparing their position to that of known reference compounds.

-Overall, this notebook provides a comprehensive and reproducible pipeline for integrating and analyzing diverse HCS datasets, showcasing how CLIP<sup>n</sup> can unify disparate data sources to accelerate early drug discovery efforts.
+## How to Run the Notebook

+- **Open the Notebook:**
+  Launch Jupyter Notebook or JupyterLab in the directory containing `CLIPn_integration.ipynb` and open the file.

+- **Execute Cells Sequentially:**
+  Run each cell by pressing **Shift+Enter** in the order presented.
+The notebook is organized into clearly labeled sections corresponding to the workflow.

+- **Review Outputs:**
+  Check the latent representation `z` (e.g., visualizations and evaluation metrics) for downstream analysis.

 ## Contact

-For questions or feedback, please contact steven.altschuler@ucsf.edu.
+For questions or feedback, please contact [steven.altschuler@ucsf.edu](mailto:steven.altschuler@ucsf.edu).

 ## License